telerik/winforms-docs/gridview/rows/pinned-rows.md

 By using this code the IsPinned property automatically gets a value true for the desired row.

-Another way of pinning a row is to set directly the IsPinned property of a Rows collection
-    item to True.
+Another way of pinning a row is to set directly the IsPinned property of a Rows collection item to True.
 Please note that doing so will pin the row to the top of RadGridView.
-    #_[C#]_

 {{source=..\SamplesCS\GridView\Rows\PinnedRows.cs region=isPinned}}
 {{source=..\SamplesVB\GridView\Rows\PinnedRows.vb region=isPinned}}